jadupl2/jadupl2.github.io/_pages/quickstart.md

 ---
 layout: single
 title: Quick Start
-limit: 1
-paginate: false
 show_excerpts: false
 entries_layout: list
+#
+layout:         single
+search:         true
-author_profile: true
+author_profile: false
-toc:            true
+toc:            false
+classes:        wide
+sidebar:
+  title: "Documentation"
+  nav: sidebar-manpage
+---
 ---

 So you just finish [installing SADMIN tools](/_pages/install) and you want to see what it can